Heritage Teaching & Administrative Staff

 Tawnya Bell- High School History

 Tawnya grew up in Kalispell and was privileged to be educated at home until 5th grade.
 The remainder of her education was completed at Flathead Christian School (now Stillwater) where she greatly enjoyed learning within a Classical model.
 She often reflects on her Logic and Rhetoric training as the most valuable part of her education in that they equipped her to think and communicate more effectively in every area of life.
-Tawnya has been married to her husband Cliff for 20 years and has been homeschooling their four children since they began their formal education.
+Tawnya has been married to her husband Cliff for 22 years and has been homeschooling their four children since they began their formal education.
 Their family has been uniquely immersed in the study of history and Tawnya particularly enjoys discussing how a biblical worldview informs our understanding of history and the present day in which we live.
-In addition to teaching her own children, she has spent the last several years teaching in the context of their local Classical Conversations community.
-Tawnya also previously served on the Heritage Academy administrative staff.
-She is thrilled to be returning to Heritage this year to teach High School History.
+In addition to teaching her own children, Tawnya spent several years teaching in the context of a local Classical Conversations community.
+She also previously served on the Heritage Academy administrative staff.
+She is thrilled to be in her second year of teaching High School History at Heritage.
 In her spare moments you can find her enjoying the outdoors, cooking, reading, and playing with flowers.

 Rebecca Chertudi grew up in beautiful Missoula, Montana, where she learned to love the humanities.
 Although her degree at Washington and Lee University in Virginia was in East Asian Languages and Literatures, she also studied Classics extensively.
 Two years after graduating, Rebecca and her husband, James, left the United States for Japan, where they developed their own curricula and taught English to approximately 3,500 elementary and junior high school students.
 The lure of teaching in the United States was too strong to resist, however, and after three years in Japan, Rebecca returned to Montana, where she developed her own Latin curriculum and taught Latin and History at Whitefish Christian Academy for four years.
 Rebecca has worked in our nursery and preschool program and our elementary history department.
 This year, she is excited to move up a few grades to share her love of words and stories with her students.